Looking for the BA Economics course details, subjects list, and syllabus?

 By becoming a class 1 officer ( IAS, IPS, IFS ) you can get huge respect from society.
 It is too difficult to become a civil service officer but not impossible so you try your level best to crack the exam ( UPSC ).

-There is a lot of benefits who becoming a civil service officer like a government job, huge respect, job security, stable income, a lot of other facilities such as home, car, assistant, driver, security, etc.
+There are a lot of benefits who becoming a civil service officer like a government job, huge respect, job security, stable income, and a lot of other facilities such as home, car, assistant, driver, security, etc.

 Clerk